vaishnavi-konda/50-days-of-code/README.md

 # 100-days-of-code
-## 100-days-of-code is a challenge where I set myself the goal to code atleast for an hour everyday for the next 100 days
+100-days-of-code is a challenge where I set myself the goal to code atleast for an hour everyday for the next 100 days.
-## Iam learning Data Structures through C++ and Algorithms
+Iam learning Data Structures through C++ and Algorithms in the next 100 days

 # ***ARRAYS***